yiapou13/PageRank/README.md

 # PageRank
-A PageRank implementation with using Gauss-Seidel iterations and OpenMP
+A PageRank implementation using Gauss-Seidel iterations and OpenMP

+•pagerank_gs_parallel.c contains the parallel implementaion of the alogrithm •pagerank_gs.c contains the serial implemenation